 The reduction in the risk of loan returns and the increase in expected loan returns improve financial stability, as both effects reduce the probability of banks' default.
 On the other hand, lower loan's risk-weights raises bank leverage, which increases bank default probability.
-The model parameterization is decisive in determining whether the decrease in bank default due to the borrowers' debt compensation of the scheme outweighs the increase in bank default due to the increase in bank leverage.
+The model parameterization is decisive in determining which effect dominates.